Correlations in entanglement-assisted prepare-and-measure scenarios

 depending on some positive parameter $\beta$, which favours (when $\beta$ is sufficiently large) strategies where the constraints \eqref{constraint} are satisfied.
 For concreteness, we used $\beta=4$.
 The explicit qubit strategy using entanglement of local dimension $4$ that we introduced in section~\ref{sec:fourdim} achieves a value $W_\text{fRAC}=6.828+8\beta=38.8284$.

 We evaluated the information-based SDP relaxation\footnote{Moment matrix size $866$.
 Localising moment matrix size $127$.} for EA qubit communication and obtained

 This result is (up to solver precision) identical to that obtained using the explicit strategy of section~\ref{sec:fourdim}, showing that it is optimal.
-On the other hand, a EA qutrit (allowing to communicates two classical trits using dense coding) can reach the algebraic maximum $W_\text{fRAC}=8+8\beta=40$.
-The modified witness \eqref{Wexp2} thus constitutes a proper qubit witness, even in the presence of arbitrary entanglement.
+On the other hand, an EA qutrit (allowing to communicates two classical trits using dense coding) can reach the algebraic maximum $W_\text{fRAC}=8+8\beta=40$.
+The modified witness \eqref{Wexp2} thus constitutes a proper qutrit witness, even in the presence of arbitrary entanglement.

-\subsection{The Witness of Gallego \textit{et al}}
+\subsection{The Witness of Gallego \textit{et al.}}

-Let us now consider another dimension witness, introduced in \cite{Gallego2010}, different variants of which have been experimentally realised in \cite{Ahrens2012, Hendrych2012, Ambrosio2014}.
+Let us now consider another dimension witness, introduced in \cite{Gallego2010}, different variants of which have been experimentally realized in \cite{Ahrens2012, Hendrych2012, Ambrosio2014}.